charliecalvert/CloudNotes/Assignments/Linux/LinuxServerComplete.md

 ## Overview

-Watch these videos on the order they are listed.
-Follow the steps on the video, but name your instance vb-lastname.
+Watch either the [Complete Playlist][cpl] or the videos in the order they are listed.
+Follow the steps shown in the video, but name your instance vb-lastname so I can recognize it in your screenshots.

 - [The complete PlayList][cpl]
 - [Ubuntu Server Download](https://youtu.be/ZuoDFTBEQlE)